fine art cat pet portraits by commission

 Welcome to our Cat Portraits In Detail page.
 We often take photos of our paintings and drawings with our hands working on them or our pencils and brushes laying on them to help give our clients and readers an indication of scale.
 It can be really difficult to visualise what a portrait looks like.
 Its not often that you will stand right next to a painting or drawing hanging on the wall, we all view them from a few feet away in our daily lives, however our artwork is very intricate.
 We use fine brushes and sharp points on our pencils so that if you want to stand right up close to the artwork, you will see lots of wonderful detail within the painting or drawing.
 We hope this will this comes across in the photos on this page.

 The portrait of Mitzy was a very special one as sadly Mitzy passed away unexpectedly.
 The portrait was a gift from wife to husband at Christmas.
-If you would like to see more photos of the portrait and to see how the painting looked when it was framed, head on over to Mitzy's Cat Portrait gallery page.
+If you would like to see more photos of the portrait and to see how the painting looked when it was framed, head on over to Mitzy's page - Cat Paintings.

 Dudley's painting is absolutely stunning and Nicholas has handled the limited pallet and soft fur of Dudley beautifully.
 Visit Dudley's Cat Portraits page in our oils gallery to see him in full and read about the commission.

 The oil painting of Tia was a special surprise commission from father to daughter who sadly lost Tia from illness.
 She was absolutely devastated.
-Tia's painting was extremely well received and you can read the full story and hear what the recipient said on Tia's gallery page.
+Tia's painting was extremely well received and you can read the full story and hear what the recipient said on Tia's Cat Oil Painting page.

 The Shelly's oil painting was completed in 2019 by Nicholas on fine grain Italian Linen canvas.
 As you can see below the portrait of Shelly came out beautifully and our client was delighted.